Sidharth29/Spotify-API/README.md

 # Spotify-API
-Common approaches to use the Spotify API endpoints to get Track/Podcast Data
+Common approaches to use the Spotify API endpoints to extract Spotify Track/Podcast Data